|Game Boy Color

-Pokemon Crystal is the third and final game of Generation II and follows on from Pokemon Gold and Silver.
-It was anticipated as the last games had four versions (Red, Green, Blue and then Terevi in Japan and Yellow in the rest of the world.)
+Pokemon Crystal is the third and final game of Generation II and follows on from Pokemon Gold and Silver, although isn't a direct sequel as such.
+It was anticipated as the last games had four versions (Red, Blue, Green and then Terevi in Japan and Yellow in the rest of the world.)

 Released in 2000 for Japan and 2001 for the rest of the world it features a multitude of bugfixes, adjustments and features some of which were exclusive to Japan such as a much greater emphasis on mobile phone linking via the Pokemon Mobile System GB using the Mobile Game Boy Adapter which is compatible with a Game Boy Color or Game Boy Advance.

 Like Gold and Silver the player starts out in New Bark Town in the Johto region and is later able to return to Kanto.
 The biggest notable addition compared to the other versions is that now you can select your gender at the beginning of the game, introducing trainer Kris to the mix of main characters.

 - Animated Pokemon: When a Pokemon enters battle a little animation will play.

 - Sprite makeover: Several sprites are changed from the original ones and some others were recolored to match the official artwork.

 - Cable Club: The Cable club was made simpler and it is now modern and sleek, showing off the capabilities of the Gameboy color.